Geoff Walden

 Above-ground ammo bunkers at the Rottershausen site.
 The one on the left is intact and still in use.
 The photo on the right shows the entrance to one of the many destroyed bunkers.
 Only the rectangular shells remain, along with the concrete entryways.

-Entrances to below-ground Luftschutz (air raid) bunkers for the MUNA personnel.
+Entrances to below-ground Luftschutz (air raid) bunkers for the Muna personnel.
 (Actually, these bunkers were probably built in shallow depressions, then covered with earth - not actually dug into the ground like a tunnel.)
 Note - the bunkers shown here were removed in 2004.

 Below-ground Luftschutz bunker located beside the rail line into the storage area.
 On the left is one of the entrances (partially filled in); on the right is the interior of the main room.
 Each Luftschutz bunker consisted of a right-angle entryway, a small passage, then the main room, which configuration was repeated on the other side for the back exit.